Ceding Company: Everything You Need to Know

 Ceding commissions are most common in pro rata and quota-share reinsurance treaties.
 These fees are normally calculated by figuring a certain percentage of the premium charged by the reinsurance company rather than charging on a flat-rate basis.
 An insurance company looking for a way to reduce its exposure to potential risk through reinsurance has several options and considerations to choose from.

 If you need help with ceding company information, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.